 We stand ready to help businesses in any way possible.
 Please call or email us with your questions or concerns.

 Thank you for your interest in doing business with the Ohio Turnpike and Infrastructure Commission.
-As part of the Commission’s efforts to diversify its supply chains, the Office of Equity and Inclusion issues distinct certifications for entities qualifying as Small Business Enterprise (SBE), Disadvantaged Business Enterprises (DBEs) and Minority Business Enterprises (MBEs).
+As part of the Commission’s efforts to diversify its supply chains, the Office of Equity and Inclusion issues distinct certifications for entities qualifying as Minority Business Enterprises (MBEs), Local Disadvantaged Business Enterprises (LDBEs), Small Business Enterprises (SBEs).

-In accordance with Resolution No. 18-2014, adopted March 24, 2014, the Commission instituted a requirement that bidders on public improvement projects and respondents to Request for Proposals demonstrate Good Faith Efforts to utilize Minority, Disadvantage and Small Business Enterprise firms.
-The Office of Equity and Inclusion has established a policy and procedure to determine the good-faith efforts were made by examining the demonstrated business opportunities presented, availability of certified firms to perform those opportunities, efforts the respondent exerted to match those available to those opportunities, and any commitments achieved from available firms on the opportunities.
-Please click here for more information on the Commission’s Good Faith Effort determination procedure:
+In accordance with Resolution No. 18-2014, adopted March 24, 2014, and Resolution No. 43-2016, adopted June 20, 2016, the Commission instituted a requirement that bidders on public improvement projects and respondents to Request for Proposals demonstrate Good Faith Efforts to utilize Minority, Disadvantage and Small Business Enterprise firms.
+The Office of Equity and Inclusion has established a policy and procedure to determine whether the obligation to use Good Faith Efforts are fulfilled.
+Please visit our Standards and Practices for more information on the Commission’s Good Faith Effort procedures.